-Goldwyn ensures that all teachers and support staff who work with the individual student are aware of the strategies and teaching approaches best suited to meeting the student's needs through Student Profiles.
+Goldwyn 6th Form College ensures that all teachers and support staff who work with the individual student are aware of the strategies and teaching approaches best suited to meeting the student's needs through Student Profiles.

-Information about the school's policies for making provision for students with special educational needs whether or not they have EHC Plans.
+Information about the college's policies for making provision for students with special educational needs whether or not they have EHC Plans.

-a) how does the school evaluate the effectiveness of its provision?
+a) how does the college evaluate the effectiveness of its provision?

-Goldwyn uses a holistic approach to evaluate the effectiveness of its provision.
+Goldwyn 6th Form College uses a holistic approach to evaluate the effectiveness of its provision.
 We gather information about all aspects of progress and development from the student, the parents or carers, the teaching and support staff and any other professionals involved.
 This may include:

-- assessment and tracking data from teaching staff. - additional assessment data, such as reading or spelling ages. - achievement of external qualifications. - observations of teaching and learning. - observations of additional learning support. - attendance data, both daily and / or sessional. - monitoring of engagement in learning. - monitoring of achievements and commendations. - monitoring of social and emotional development. - monitoring of behaviour incidents. - informal discussion with students. - mentoring sessions with students. - Informal discussion with parents or carers. - parent or carer and student questionnaires.
+- assessment and tracking data from teaching staff. - achievement of external qualifications. - observations of teaching and learning. - observations of additional learning support. - attendance data, both daily and / or sessional. - monitoring of engagement in learning. - monitoring of engagement in work-based learning. - monitoring of achievements and commendations. - monitoring of social and emotional development. - monitoring of behaviour incidents. - informal discussion with students. - mentoring sessions with students. - informal discussion with parents or carers. - parent or carer and student questionnaires.